angular/angular/aio/content/guide/creating-libraries.md

 The CLI `build` command uses a different builder and invokes a different build tool for libraries than it does for applications.

-* The build system for apps, `@angular-devkit/build-angular`, is based on `webpack`, and is included in all new Angular CLI projects.
+* The build system for applications, `@angular-devkit/build-angular`, is based on `webpack`, and is included in all new Angular CLI projects.
 * The build system for libraries is based on `ng-packagr`.
 It is only added to your dependencies when you add a library using `ng generate library my-lib`.

 The two build systems support different things, and even where they support the same things, they do those things differently.